dolphindb/api-java/README.md

 ### 1. Java API Introduction
-The Java API essentially implements the messaging and data conversion protocol between the Java program and the DolphinDB server.
+DolphinDB Java API implements the messaging and data conversion protocol between Java and DolphinDB server.

-It needs to run in a Java 1.8 or higher environment
+It needs to run in Java 1.8 or higher environment.

 The Java API follows the principles of interface-oriented programming.
-The Java API uses the interface class Entity to represent all the data types returned by DolphinDB.
-Based on the Entity interface class, according to the data type of DolphinDB, the Java API provides seven extension interfaces, namely scalar, vector, matrix, set, dictionary, table and chart.
+The Java API uses the interface class Entity to represent all data types returned by DolphinDB.
+Based on the Entity interface class, according to the data type of DolphinDB, the Java API provides 7 extension interfaces: scalar, vector, matrix, set, dictionary, table and chart.
 These interface classes are included in the com.xxdb.data package.

 Extended interface classes | Naming rules | Examples
 ---|---|---